-Playwrights Future Fidel and Eleanor Jackson will each develop a new work as part of a year-long artistic process guided by La Boite Artistic Director David Berthold, Program Manager Glyn Roberts, and visiting professional artists.
-As part of the residency, each playwright will workshop their piece with actors and dramaturgs, and La Boite will facilitate public readings of the plays.
-The residency will also create opportunities for the playwrights to forge closer connections with the wider theatre culture through monthly meetings, masterclasses with professional playwrights, and creative development sessions.
+Future Fidel, Dan Evans, Niz Jabour, Eleanor Jackson and our new Live Artist in Residence, Sandra Carluccio will each develop a new work as part of a year-long artistic process guided by La Boite Artistic Director Chris Kohn, Program Manager Glyn Roberts, and visiting professional artists.
+As part of the residency, each artist will workshop their piece with actors and dramaturgs, and La Boite will facilitate public readings or showing of the performance, plays or experiences they have created.

 La Boite is keen to contribute to the national theatre culture in a way that is driven by the local, and this program will provide, we hope, a distinctive, fulfilling and much needed way forward.

-Meet the Playwrights
+Meet the Artists

-Two-time winner of the Midsumma Poetry Out Loud slam and National Poetry Slam finalist, Eleanor has featured at the Overload Poetry, Queensland Poetry, Sydney Writers, Melbourne Writers, Brisbane Writers, Anywhere Theatre and Woodford Folk festivals.
+Two-time winner of the Midsumma Poetry Out Loud slam and recent National Poetry Slam finalist, Eleanor has featured at the Overload Poetry, Queensland Poetry, Sydney Writers, Melbourne Writers, Brisbane Writers, Brisbane, Anywhere Theatre and Woodford Folk festivals.

-Her audio poems have been published in Overland Journal, Going Down Swinging and the Cordite Poetry Review, while recordings of her work have been featured on RRR’s Aural Text, 3CR’s Spoken Word, ABC Radio National’s Night Air and the online poetry channel, IndieFeed: Performance Poetry.
-Her video poetry collaboration with Doubting Thomas Just before you died was the winner of the Queensland Poetry Festival Filmmakers Challenge in 2012 and has been featured on Wunce Magazine, the Sydney Writers Festival App and Slam TV.
+Her audio poems have been published in Overland Journal, Going Down Swinging and the Cordite Poetry Review, while recordings of her work have been featured on RRR’s “Aural Text”, 3CR’s “Spoken Word”, ABC Radio National’s “Night Air” and the online poetry channel, “IndieFeed: Performance Poetry”.
+Her video poetry collaboration with Thomas Day, “Just before you died”, was the winner of the Queensland Poetry Festival filmmakers’ award in 2012 and has been featured on Wunce Magazine, the Sydney Writers Festival App and Slam TV.